Graduate AwardsPage address: http://english.mnsu.edu/awards/grad.htm

 Robert C. Wright

-Open by program nomination only.
-The English Department offers a limited number of $2000 fellowships to graduate students engaged in creative or research projects during the summer following their first year in an English Department graduate program.
-Students are expected to engage in this work half-time (20 hours per week) for five weeks during the summer.
-Eligible students are nominated by an English Department graduate program prior to their first year.
+The English Department offers a limited number of $2000 fellowships to continuing graduate students engaged in creative or research projects during the summer term under the guidance of a faculty mentor.
+Fellowship recipients are expected to engage in research or creative work half-time (20 hours per week) for five weeks during the summer, and must be enrolled for graduate credit during Summer 2018 and Fall 2018.
 Finished work will be presented at a fall event to which the public will be invited.
-The deadline for applications from first-year students who have been nominated is February 1, 2017.